-Students who are interested in using the paying plan must an enroll online by logging onto their CUNYfirst self-service accounts and following the navigation: Student Center>> Finances>> and select Enroll/Manage Payment Plan.
+Students who are interested in using the paying plan must enroll online by logging into their CUNYfirst Self-Service accounts and following the navigation: Student Center>> Finances>> and selecting Enroll/Manage Payment Plan.
 For further information and assistance, call 1-888-470-6014.

 - Payment for tuition and fees can be made on CUNYfirst using American Express, Discover, MasterCard, and Visa.
 A 2.65% charge is assessed for each transaction.
 Credit card payments are not accepted at the Office of the Bursar service window.

 - The eCheck payment option through CUNYfirst Self-Service continues to be an alternative payment option that is cost-effective and does not charge a service fee.

 - View the video with payment instructions:

 If you would like additional information, please see CUNY's Advisory: Enhanced Credit and Debit Card Payment Options for Tuition and Fees website.